You are here:

 - Supporting the board to develop its understanding of its safeguarding responsibilities, and reporting back to the board about safeguarding issues and development

-- Meeting regularly with the DSL to monitor your school's policies and procedures, and checking that all staff, governors and volunteers have had appropriate training
+- Meeting regularly with the DSL to monitor your school's policies and procedures, and check that all staff, governors and volunteers have had appropriate training

 - Monitoring the single central record with the DSL to make sure your school carries out appropriate recruitment checks